paulsmee/SimpleExpressServer/README.md

 # Simple Express Web Server

 This is a basic web server which runs on [Node.js](https://nodejs.org) using the [Express](https://www.npmjs.com/package/express) package.
-This writeup is for use on on Linux however it is compatible with other operating systems.
+This writeup is for use on Linux however it is compatible with other operating systems.

 ## Usage